svaksha/aksh/2017-OSC-berlin/2017mar20-barcamp.md

 ### Git
 + Archiving is useful.
-+ Git - used as a tool for teaching scientists to store their work.
++ Git is used as a tool for teaching scientists to store their work.
-+ Git Vs. Mercurial debate.
++ Git vs. Mercurial debate.
 + version control is very useful
 + non-digital, git makes it efficient